Seantheprogrammer93/polygonpayjs/README.md

 ```
 *Note: Replace `<YOUR_API_KEY>` with your PolygonPay API key, it can be found [here](https://docs.polygonpay.com/dashboard).
 Also, we strongly recommend using the hidden attributte in your `<div>` for security purposes.*

-🎉 **Congratulations** 🎉
+🎉 **Congratulations!** 🎉

-You have successfully installed PolygonPay.
-Next, be sure to sign up for a PolygonPay account at https://polygonpay.com to get an API key and start using PolygonPay to collect payments for your eCommerce store.
+You have successfully installed PolygonPay and you will now be able to create your eCommerce store quickly and easily.

 ---